 Individuals who successfully complete the sixteen-week training program and achieve their CompTIA A+ certification have the opportunity to apply to jobs that our partners offer; CompTIA Tech Career Academy does not guarantee job placement after successful completion of the program.test

 * The costs of the computer equipment and required software in the fee chart are estimates.
 Both are the responsibility of the student.
 CompTIA Tech Career Academy does not provide computer equipment and software to students enrolled in the online program.
 For more details as to what computer equipment is required for online students, check out our Frequently Asked Questions.

 |Vouchers (CompTIA A+ 220-1001 Core 1, CompTIA A+ 220-2002 Core 2 and one retake voucher for each examination, if necessary)||$260.00|

 |Official Transcript Fee||$0|

 We believe tech careers should be accessible to anyone with a dream and passion to pursue them.
 We offer tuition grants to qualifying students.

-Course Catalog: Access the course catalog for the IT-Ready Technical Support program here.
+Course Catalog: Access the course catalog for the IT-Ready Technical Support (online) program here.